t3ddyt369/cloud-resume/README.md

 ## Getting Started
 The original Cloud Resume Challenge provides detailed instructions for Amazon AWS, Microsoft Azure, or Google Cloud.
 You can find the guide on the official Cloud Resume Challenge website.

-For my journey, I will focus on Microsoft Azure and plan to revisit the challenge for Amazon AWS later.

 ### My Education and Certifications
 Education | Certification